DoSomething/chompy/docs/imports/README.md

 - `unregistered` -- can be set when creating an account on the web, denoting that the user has not registered to vote.

-- `registration_complete` -- set from our RTV import if the record's status is either `register-form` or `register-ovr`.
+- `registration_complete` -- set from our RTV import if the record's status is either `register-form` or `register-OVR`.

 So the full hierarchy order taken into account when updating the profile from lowest to highest is: